cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/batch/stream.rst

 Reads a batch of data from a stream.
 The source will read a configurable chunk of data from a stream, based on the logical start time of the workflow it runs in and the configured duration and delay of the source.
-If the format and schema of the stream is known, they can be given as well.
+If the format and schema of the stream are known, they can be specified as well.
 The source will return a record for each stream event it reads.
-Records will always contain 'ts' field of type 'long' that contains the timestamp of the event, as well as a 'headers' field of type 'map<string, string>' that contains the headers for the event.
+Records will always contain a 'ts' field of type 'long' that contains the timestamp of the event, as well as a 'headers' field of type 'map<string, string>' that contains the headers for the event.
 Other fields output records are determined by the configured format and schema.